wasp-lang/wasp/waspc/README.md

 ## Basics
 ### Setup
-We use [Cabal](https://cabal.readthedocs.io/) for building the project.
+We use [Cabal](https://cabal.readthedocs.io/) to build the project.

-The best way to install it is by using [ghcup](https://www.haskell.org/ghcup/).
+The best way to install it is via [ghcup](https://www.haskell.org/ghcup/).

-Check [cabal.project](cabal.project) for exact version of GHC that we are using for building Wasp.
+Check [cabal.project](cabal.project) for exact version of GHC that we use to build Wasp.
 Then, ensure via `ghcup` that you use that version of GHC and that you are using corresponding versions of `cabal` and `hls`.

 ### Repo